 The Jewish Federation Connecting with Community program welcomes Maggie Bittman, therapist, as she leads and facilitates a group discussion about "The Process of Aging."

 These discussions are opened to anyone interested in sharing in this universal topic.
 Discussions broadly range from "Should I Remain in My Home or Downsize" to "Aloneness" to "Staying Active in Your Community".
 Suggestions for topics are welcomed.

-Explaining her outlook and approach, Bittman says "Aging begins at brith.
-As we age, exist and live our lives, we are confronted with 4 existential truths: we search to find meaning and purpose; face mortality; experience aloneness; and engage our free will.
-This is a lifelog process.
-At each stage of life we return to these truths and with the wisdom that comes with aging."
+Bittman says, "Aging begins at birth.
+As we age, exist and live our lives, we are confronted with 4 existential truths: we search to find meaning and purpose; face mortality; we experience aloneness; and engage our free will.
+This is a lifelong process.
+At each stage, we return to these truths and with the wisdom that comes with aging."